MindNetML/Fresno_state_IS160/README.md

-# 📚 Fresno State IS160: Artificial Intelligence in Business Lab
+# 📚 Fresno State IS160: Artificial Intelligence in Business Labs

 Welcome to the repository for IS160 labs taught by **Dr. Choi**.
 This repository contains 8 labs spanning from manual calculations in Deep Learning to explorations using the Stable Diffusion tool.